diethardsteiner/diethardsteiner.github.io/_posts/2016-11-26-PDI-Streamlined-Data-Refinery.md

 When you configure the step settings, you have the option to store the annotations **locally** or as a **shared** artefact (the latter option allowing you to use the annotations with any other transformation).
 The easiest way to define the annotations is to click on the **Select Fields** button, which will auto-populated the annotations table.
 Then simply double click on the first row, which will open the **Annotate** dialog.
 For each field you can define the details:

 - **Create Attribute**: In the classic Mondrian world this is called a **Level** of a dimension.
 In the list of details to provide you will find **Dimension** and **Hierarchy**.
 Note that there is no separate dialog to define these, just simple type in the values (ignore the drop down when creating them the first time round).
-Once to move on to other fields, existing  dimension and hiearchy values will then be available in the drop-down menu.
+Once to move on to other fields, existing  dimension and hierarchy values will then be available in the drop-down menu.
 - **Create Measure**
 - **Create Linked Dimension**

-The result of providing these annotations becomes a lot quicker available these days by using the DET (Data Exploration Tool), which in simple words builds a cube and makes the data available for visual analysis à la Analyzer.
+The result of providing these annotations becomes a lot quicker available these days by using the **DET** (Data Exploration Tool), which in simple words builds a cube and makes the data available for visual analysis à la Analyzer.
 Basically you can check to output of each step in your transformation via this new feature, which is only available in the **Enterprise Edition**.
 If you use the **Community Edition**, there is currently no such feature available.

 # Enriching the Stream